sunjay/lion/README.md

 * Exceptions thrown using special functions (`error(message)`, `assert(boolean)`, `assertInRange(value, start, end)`, etc.)
 * Anything that isn't defined is automatically a special Symbol type (useful for isinstance checking)
 * Lazy by default (kind of) (makes `if` easier to implement)
+* `import` is just a function that hooks into the interpreter to dynamically load and evaluate some file (usually as JavaScript) -- there should be some middleware for this too.
 * Possible extensions:
     * Varadic parameters (i.e. (...args) => args) - requires support for arrays
     * Basic array methods for acting on ranges: `map`, `foldl`, `foldr`, `range`, `flatten`